AgenticPlace/StormCloudRun/DEPLOY.md

 This guide provides the complete, step-by-step instructions to deploy the full-stack StormCloudRun application to Google Cloud Run.
 The process uses a secure, automated, source-based deployment pipeline via Google Cloud Build.
 # Prerequisites
 Before you begin, ensure you have the following:<br />
 Google Cloud Project: A project with billing enabled.
-You will need the Project ID (e.g., eternal-delight-435801-c0).<br />
+You will need the Project ID (e.g., eternal-delight-435801-c0) <a href="https://github.com/Professor-Codephreak"><br /><br />
-Google Cloud SDK (gcloud): The command-line tool must be installed and authenticated on your local machine.
-If not, install it here.<br />
+<a href="https://cloud.google.com/sdk">Google Cloud SDK</a> (gcloud): The command-line tool must be installed and authenticated on your local machine.
+If not, install it<br />

 GitHub Account: To register the OAuth application.<br />
 Node.js: To install and build the application's dependencies.<br />
 openssl: A command-line tool (pre-installed on macOS/Linux) for generating secure secrets.<br />